-The LIOB recommends the CPUC evaluate the existing program administration structure of the California Lifeline Program, including the scope of services and responsibilities maintained within assigned in the existing TPA contract, and identify the best way to incorporate third-party marketing and outreach services within the administrative structure of the California Lifeline Program.
-Recognizing the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC may elect to solicit a third-party entity to perform both eligibility verification and marketing and outreach services in the next competitive procurement for the TPA Universal Lifeline contract, or administer a separate competitive procurement for an independent third-party marketing and outreach administrator.
+- The LIOB recommends the CPUC evaluate the existing program administration structure of the California Lifeline Program, including the scope of services and responsibilities maintained within the existing TPA contract, and identify the best way to incorporate third-party marketing and outreach services within the administrative structure of the California Lifeline Program. - Following the expiration of the existing Lifeline TPA and CPUC's evaluation of the existing program structure of the California Lifeline Program, the CPUC should consider utilizing an appropriate procedural mechanism, to secure third-party marketing and outreach services for the California Lifeline Program.
+Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC should consider incorporating third-party marketing and outreach services by way of expanding the existing TPA contract or creating a new contract for a stand-alone marketing and outreach provider.